blitline-dev/blitline-java-client/README.md

 REQUIREMENTS
 ============
--The Apache Software Foundation: httpclient-4.2.5.jar -The Apache Software Foundation: httpcore-4.2.4.jar -com.googlecode.json-simple: simple-json-1.1.1.jar
+— The Apache Software Foundation: httpclient-4.2.5.jar
+- The Apache Software Foundation: httpcore-4.2.4.jar
+- com.googlecode.json-simple: simple-json-1.1.1.jar

 These jars are available in the ```lib``` directory.
 If you wish to integrate this client with other libraries, go ahead, we would love